 “What is Australia’s retirement age?” or “What age can I retire?” are common questions.
-The simple answer is “it depends”, because there is no such thing as a ‘retirement age’ in Australia, nor any laws that dictate when someone is allowed to retire.
+The simple answer is “it depends”, because there is no such thing as a ‘retirement age’ in Australia, nor any laws that dictate when someone can retire.

 You can find out your preservation age and Age Pension eligibility age by entering your date of birth into our retirement age reckoner.
 Alternatively, the table below provides the preservation age and Age Pension age for a range of birth years.